CSH angle incorrect with GROMOS force field and virtual sites

 In other words, how bad is it to add an identical atom type to the force field?

 On the other hand, this does show that the implementation of the code is incorrect since it makes assumptions about the force field.
 In fact the grompp option

 constraints = h-angles would generate the correct constraints.
 Could that be a solution?

-#2 Updated by Berk Hess almost 6 years ago
+#2 Updated by Berk Hess about 6 years ago

 I meant to say "h-angles" iso "h-bonds" in my reply.